 Alternatively, you can download the vision chart here.

 Make sure you print it in letter-size.
-Click here to find out the difference between A4 and letter-size.
+Click here to know more about letter-size paper.

 How to Use the Eye Chart

 - Paste or tape the paper on a wall at eye level.
 The wall should be well-illuminated.